mikidalhub/ngrx-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

+Actually this is a demo application using the ngrx/store library...still under construction This is an application that is exists already in the net but I transformed a little bit (using @effects for instance) Keywords
+    - one way data flow, redux architecture approach
+    - clean components, just the store injected
+    - using @effect for a smarter server communication
+    - reactive X approach for communications between components
+Mention: there are some parts that is not used in the app

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.